M State is happy to offer resources for high school counselors to help students succeed.

-Senior students must have a 2.8 GPA, and junior students must have a 3.2 GPA to be eligible to take Concurrent Enrollment courses.
+Senior students must have a 2.8 GPA, and junior students must have a 3.2 GPA to be eligible to apply to the Concurrent Enrollment Program.

 Concurrent Program Resources: